 Christmas can be particularly testing on our finances.
-A study from British Airways last year suggested that the average Brit buys presents for nine people, spending an average of £379.
+This study from British Airways states that the average Brit buys presents for nine people, spending an average of £379.
 But presents can be just the tip of the iceberg when it comes to our festive outgoings, with food, decorations, family days out and travel also putting our budgets under strain.

 By choosing the right credit card, you can ease some of that pressure - and potentially even make a few quid to boot.